clean-code-craft-tcq-2/assignments/exchange.md

 ## Phase-1: Grant access

-1. [Click here](exchange-tcq2.pdf) to see the details of the exchange
+1. [Click here](exchange-tcq2.pdf) to see the details of the exchange.
+Notice the three columns.
 1. Look for your GitHub username in the 'sender developer' column
-1. Look for the GitHub username in the 'transfer to' column.
+1. In that row, look for the GitHub username in the 'transfer to' column.
 Grant this user write-access to your repo.

 ## Phase-2: Peer review